HOW TO USE FOREX CHARTS

 Forex charts trading platforms

 In spite of the many Forex charts for sale on the market, it is okay to use the one provided to you by your trading platform.
-A trading platform like MetaTrader 4 gives you access to real-time market data and offers one of the best Forex charting software packages.

 How to read Forex charts